42rejects/c-sync-swim-december/team-projects/quiz/README.md

 * You can request that a library be added to quiz.h on the Waffle issue thread
 * No tampering with Makefile, README.md, or includes/quiz.h
 * The 42R header must appear on your .c files.
+* Ask the Project Owner questions about your taks on the Waffle issue thread.
-* Communicate with each other and the Product Owner via Waffle and the Slack.
+* Communicate with your teammates on the Slack channel: c-sync-swim.
 * Use your brain, and have fun!